-Ruth Chadwick, Distinguished Research Professor at Cardiff University, says of Humanity Enhanced, "This book provides a refreshing contribution to the debates about enhancement and offers a much-needed analysis of the relationship between emerging technologies and liberal tolerance—or the lack of it—in some well-rehearsed arguments.
+Ruth Chadwick, Distinguished Research Professor at Cardiff University, says of my 2014 book Humanity Enhanced, "This book provides a refreshing contribution to the debates about enhancement and offers a much-needed analysis of the relationship between emerging technologies and liberal tolerance—or the lack of it—in some well-rehearsed arguments.
 This is essential reading for anyone interested in not only enhancement but also emerging technologies in general."

 For more about my books, short stories and articles, see my Books page, my page of Selected Articles and Stories, or my full Bibliography.
 You can also check out my Amazon author page.
 Some of my published articles (and extracts from my published fiction) are available free of charge here.